 - The main gates are on Great North Road with other gates situated at Awaroa Road, Glenview Road, Sunhill Estate and Waikumete Road.

 People saw the volcano spew lava and ash – or, more likely were running for their lives.
 Take the kids, catch a ferry for a day trip to Rangitoto.
 Rangitoto, the volcano you can see out in the harbour, is only about 600 or 700 years old.
 The volcano is a baby and dormant with very real physical geological features to inspire all New Zealanders to study science.
-Check here for details about getting there and how to get around Rangitoto Island: Places to go in Auckland.
+For details about getting there and how to get around check out Rangitoto Island.

 Take the kids to check where a Royal Elephant helped move mountains to build a stone observation platform.
 The cone of the dormant volcano is Auckland’s highest natural peak.